geromeandrew/bible-study-planner-api/README.md

 # bible-study-planner-api
-API for Bible Study Planner app
+API for Bible Study Planner app using FastAPI